oldmartijntje/CodeDungeon/README.md

 >
 >![lot of rats](sprites/readme/tool6.png)

-There is a folder called Development Tools, it has a tool called "testingRarities.py" where it loads your json, and tells you how many you get of each type when it picks 1000 items. "testingItemGeneration.py" works the same but with the items themselves and not just the rarities.
+There is a folder called Development Tools, it has a tool called `"testingRarities.py"` where it loads your json, and tells you how many you get of each type when it picks 1000 items. `"testingItemGeneration.py"` works the same but with the items themselves and not just the rarities.

 To use it, drag it into the main folder and run it.

+## Updater

+You have an <a href = https://github.com/oldmartijntje/CodeDungeon/blob/main/updater.py>updater.py</a>.
+This can be used for updating your JSON files to a newer version.

+The updater only works since V1.3.2 and can updae from V1.3.0+

+How to use:
+ - Run updater.py
+ - the program will do everything without input

+note:
+- it needs the `"version"` dict in the json to not be tempered with.
+- if there is something wrong with the version number, there is troubleshooting in place to help you.

 ## help